Optionality - Small Risks, Large Returns

 Diversification: if we knew which asset class would perform best in the next year we would put all our money into that.
 But we don’t (despite the best efforts of many).
 Diversifying our exposure enhances returns per unit of risk leaving a portfolio more robust, lean and effective.

 Time: compounding of returns is the path to riches but like a rolling snowball takes a while to get going.
-There are no shortcuts which is why it is not prone to arbitrage.
+There are no shortcuts, this is why it is not prone to arbitrage.

 What can we do beyond these core drivers to enhance returns?
 There are a few obvious ways: